autocontracts/permissioned-blocks/whitepaper.md

 However, blockchain technology is still in development and maturing, and there are some shortcomings that limit the technology's practical use and uptake.
 One of such limitation is the lack of privacy[[6]](https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/).
 For example, data recorded on a public blockchain, such as Ethereum[[7]](https://www.ethereum.org/), is available in the open and clear for all participants to read and interpret.
 This leaves blockchain technology in its current form, impractical for many use cases that require privacy and the security of confidential and personal information.

 This white paper describes technology developed by Autonomous Contracts[[8]](http://autocontracts.io/) called <b>Permissioned Blocks</b>.
 Using Permissioned Blocks, sensitive information can remain confidential and private between parties.
-A protoype of Permissioned Blocks has been developed, and you can find a working demonstration [here](https://www.youtube.com/watch?v=Zt9DIopmzbA) for further inspection.
+A prototype of Permissioned Blocks has been developed, and you can find a working demonstration [here](https://www.youtube.com/watch?v=Zt9DIopmzbA) for further inspection.

 <p align="center">
 <img src="/images/blockchain-privacy.png">